Marie-Madeleine Fourcade

+Early life

+Born Marie-Madeleine Bridou in Marseille, in Bouches-du-Rhône, she grew up and attended convent schools in Shanghai where her father had a position with the French Maritime service.

 Wartime resistance

 Fourcade worked with Navarre on his magazine L'ordre national, an espionage publication.
 Navarre believed espionage to be crucial in the war effort.
 Navarre recruited Fourcade for a network of spies and to work on L'ordre national.
 She was barely 30 at this point.
 Her first mission for Navarre was to create sections of unoccupied France, then recruit and assign an agent to these sections.
 This network became the "Alliance" (later called "Noah's Ark").